Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \section{Experiments}

 In this section, we complement the experiments presented in Section~\ref{sec:experiments}.
 We first present a comparison with BLIP~\cite{li2022blip} in their zero-shot settings in Section~\ref{sec:blip}.
-Then we show detailed zero-shot VideoQA results segmented per question category compared with Just Ask~\cite{yang2021just} in Section~\ref{sec:qtype}.
+In Section~\ref{sec:qtype} we show detailed zero-shot VideoQA results segmented per question category and compare our method with Just Ask~\cite{yang2021just}.
 Next we analyze the impact of the random seed used in the cross-modal training on the zero-shot VideoQA results in Section~\ref{sec:seed}.
 We also show the importance of freezing the language model in few-shot settings in Section~\ref{sec:addfewshot}.
-Next we present additional ablation studies in the zero-shot setting in Section~\ref{sec:addzs}.
-Finally we show the benefit of cross-modal training and training adapters in fully-supervised settings in Section~\ref{sec:addablation}.
+We present additional ablation studies in the zero-shot setting in Section~\ref{sec:addzs}.
+Finally we show the benefit of cross-modal training and adapter training in fully-supervised settings in Section~\ref{sec:addablation}.